Rachel's Page

 Since "Hoi" and "Poi" likely came from Japanese words, I've left them as is.
 And though カプセル is technically derived from German, "CAPSULE" is also frequently used in the series, implying that the English word may have been intended after all.
 Either way, they're similar enough in pronunciation anyway.

-A homophone for 觔斗雲, which is the Japanese pronunciation of 觔斗雲.
-Jindouyun is the name of SUN Wukong's ability to travel across clouds, and it means "somersault cloud."
+An alternate spelling for 觔斗雲, which is the Japanese pronunciation of 觔斗雲.
+Jindouyun is the name of Sun Wukong's ability to travel across clouds, and it means "somersault cloud."
 We know that the Dragon Ball item's name is not meant to be Jindouyun, because the associated furigana reads きんとうん, rather than something approximating the original Mandarin reading.

 PP Candy (PPキャンディー)